supriyaThellapuri/aconews-frontend/README.md

 <<<<<<< HEAD
-Your changes here
+Your local changes
 =======
-Incoming changes here
+Changes from the remote repository
 >>>>>>> branch-name

 # ACONEWS Frontend
 This is the frontend of the ACONEWS project.
 It displays the latest news articles using a responsive design.